This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 Simply cut a cardboard paper towel roll length-wise and then re-tape it closed to create your ideal diameter.
 Then, put a condom in the tube and tape the open end around the outside of the paper towel roll.
 Fill with water, then place the upright tube in the freezer.
 After it has frozen solid, remove the roll and tie off the end as you would a balloon.

 Thinking yourself off’ isn’t just using your imagination instead of watching porn.
+(Although to get aroused, we do recommend watching erotica, as both women and men are highly visually stimulated!)
 Rather, it refers to using your brain to get yourself off without any physical contact.

 So while there is certainly more than 1 way to masturbate, there is definitely no right way.